Arefeh-Amrollahi/Arefeh-Amrollahi/README.md

 - 🎓 &nbsp; M.A.S.C Computer and Electrical Engineering at University of Concordia.
 - 💼 &nbsp; Working as a QA tools, python and C++.
 - 🌱 &nbsp; Learning more about Quality assurance, python, Systems Design and Artificial Intelligence.
-- ✍️ &nbsp; Pursuing Graphic Design and Blog Writing as hobbies/side hustles.
+- ✍️ &nbsp; Pursuing Test Developer and Data Science.

 <h3> 🛠 &nbsp;Tech Stack</h3>